jaapo/netpro-project/doc/desc/protocols.md

 Client issues commands to the server using the same initial TCP connection.
 If command requires file data transmission, a separate connection is opened for the purpose.
 Server's control message includes a request to open this new connection.
 Client should then accept servers connection to port xxxxx2 and receive data described by the control message.

-When client exits, it closes the connection by sending a control message to the server.
+When client exits, it closes the connection by sending a **quit** message to the server.
 Server acknowledges this.

 ### Message format